fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer3_data_sources_and_systems/streams/02_streamprocessing.rst

     :align: center

-In MLPro streaming data is processed with a task and workflow architecture.
+In MLPro, streaming data is processed with a task and workflow architecture.
 A StreamTask is single operation performed on new stream instances and a StreamWorkflow is a list of tasks arranged sequentially with defined dependencies.
 StreamTask and StreamWorkflows are specialized classes inherited from MLPro's multiprocessing module.